Intentions + Goals: A Recipe for Success

 — Jim Rohn

-We suggest a different, more robust way to plan for a successful next twelve months, starting with reflection and then moving into intention-setting before even thinking about specific goals.
+We suggest a different, more robust way to ensure a successful next twelve months, starting with reflection and then moving into intention-setting before even thinking about specific goals.
 Both practices are often skipped – and not simply because of the time constraints that executives claim, but more often because of the associated discomfort.
-Planning SMART goals, after all, is much easier than examining and contemplating how you want to show up and who you aim to be.
-Reflection and intention-setting are also commonly dismissed as too “soft” for the data driven business world.
-We discuss the data around reflection here, so let’s focus on the science of intention setting.
+Setting SMART goals, after all, is much easier than examining and contemplating how you want to show up and who you aim to be.

 The Science Behind Intentions